-You will be informed at the end of the application, as to whether your application has been successful or not.
-Please note, if your application is successful, a confirmation letter will be sent to the email address you provide on the application form within 5 working days.
+You will be informed at the end of the application, as to whether your application has been successfully submitted or not.
+Please note, if your application is successful, a confirmation letter will be sent to the email address you provide on the application form within five working days.
 Confirmation will not be sent in the post.

 What else will I have to do?